The Magnolia Content Types module is a tool to define the content model in Magnolia.

 Reduce your time to market with Magnolia content types by reducing development time and increasing deployment production.

 Once the content apps are in place, editors can start entering content right away.
 They can do so in parallel with or even before the rest of the project/template development.

-A developer can configure all the required definitions for a content type in a single YAML file within a light module.
-The YAML file can contain both the content model and the details about where to store the data such as a JCR workspace and node type.
+Developers configure all required definitions for a content type in a single YAML file within a light module.
+The YAML file contains both the content model and the details about where to store the data such as a JCR workspace and node type.

 datasource: workspace: tourguides namespaces: mt: https://www.magnolia-travel.com/jcr/1.0/mt autoCreate: true model: nodeType: mt:tourGuide properties: - name: birthday type: Date - name: gender - name: shortBio